How to search the InterPro website?¶

 InterPro Type: limits the data in the data views to the selected InterPro entry types.

-Go Terms: filters by selected Go terms from InterPro2GO.
+GO Terms: filters by selected GO terms from InterPro2GO.

 Member database filters¶